dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

-  verification/extraction read tableau entries from `LIG0`, and production observed leaves use `TBL1` to bind relation id and public statement digest into the extracted witness tableau. `LIG0` also carries a native tableau Merkle root and a Fiat-Shamir selected opening path.
-The `LIG0` body is still not yet the full native NIWI/Ligero proof body described in the roadmap because it does not yet carry Ligero algebraic responses.
+  verification/extraction read tableau entries from `LIG0`, and production observed leaves use `TBL1` to bind relation id and public statement digest into the extracted witness tableau. `LIG0` also carries a native tableau Merkle root, verifier-recomputed `NRSP` response digest, Fiat-Shamir selected opening path, and KLP22 challenge schedule binding.
+The `LIG0` body is still not yet the full native NIWI/Ligero proof body described in the roadmap because it does not yet carry polynomial Ligero algebraic responses.
 - Current extraction reconstructs the committed tableau-fragment profile and revalidates the relation before returning success.
 Full paper-level Ligero body extraction remains open.